SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

             WHERE o_orderdate BETWEEN '1995-01-01' AND '1996-12-31') AS all_nations
       GROUP BY o_year
       ORDER BY o_year;
-#.

-   Observe the execution information by using the foreign table, or use ``show_node_info``
+2. Observe the execution information by using the foreign table, or use ``DESCRIBE QUERY``.

    This statement is made up of 199 nodes, starting from a ``ReadTable``, and finishes by returning only 2 results to the client.

    The execution below has been shortened, but note the highlighted rows for ``LoopJoin``:

 .. code-block:: sql

-      :emphasize-lines: 33,35,37,39

       SELECT message FROM logs WHERE message_type_id = 200 LIMIT 1;
       message